tinevancorenland/markdown-warm-up/README.md

 ### 3 Most important changes:
 * Lay-out: Most info could be put on the homepage
+* Content: make fewer categories, "Who are we", "What do we do", "How can you reach us" should suffice
 * No social media link

 ### How did you find it?